irthomasthomas/owasp-social-osint-agent/README.md

 ✅ **Structured AI Prompts:** Employs detailed system prompts for objective, evidence-based analysis focusing on behavior, semantics, interests, and communication style.

-✅ **Vision-Capable Image Analysis:** Analyzes downloaded images (`JPEG, PNG, GIF, WEBP`) for OSINT insights using a vision-enabled LLM, focusing on objective details (setting, objects, people, text, activity).
-Images are pre-processed (e.g., resized to a max dimension like 1536px, first frame of GIFs).
+✅ **Vision-Capable Image Analysis:** Analyzes downloaded images (`JPEG, PNG, GIF, WEBP`) for OSINT insights using a vision-enabled LLM, focusing on objective details.

 ✅ **Flexible Fetch Control:** Interactively set a default fetch count for all targets.
-Use the `loadmore` command to incrementally fetch more data for specific users, or define a detailed "Fetch Plan" in programmatic mode to specify exact counts per target.
+Use the `loadmore` command to incrementally fetch more data for specific users, or define a detailed "Fetch Plan" in programmatic mode.

 ✅ **Linked Image Analysis:** Each AI-generated image analysis in the final report includes a direct, clickable link to the source image, making it easy to cross-reference and verify findings.

 ✅ **Shared Domain Analysis:** Automatically extracts all external links shared by a user, counts the frequency of each domain, and includes a "Top Shared Domains" summary in the final report.
-This reveals the user's information diet, influences, and primary sources.

-✅ **Offline Mode (`--offline`):** Run analysis using only locally cached data, ignores cache expiry, skipping all external network requests (social platforms, media downloads, *new* vision analysis).
+✅ **Offline Mode (`--offline`):** Run analysis using only locally cached data.
+Skips all external network requests (social platforms, media downloads, and *new* vision analysis).

-✅ **Efficient Media Handling:** Downloads media, stores it locally, handles platform-specific authentication (e.g., Twitter Bearer, Bluesky JWT for CDN), processes Reddit galleries, and resizes large images for analysis.

-✅ **Intelligent Rate Limit Handling:** Detects API rate limits (especially detailed for Twitter, Mastodon, & LLM APIs, showing reset times), provides informative feedback, and prevents excessive requests.
-Raises `RateLimitExceededError`.
+✅ **Intelligent Rate Limit Handling:** Detects API rate limits from social platforms and LLM providers, provides informative feedback, and prevents excessive requests.

-✅ **Robust Caching System:** Caches fetched data for 24 hours (`data/cache/`) to reduce API calls and speed up subsequent analyses.
-Media files are cached in `data/media/`.
+✅ **Robust Caching System:** Caches fetched text data for 24 hours (`data/cache/`) and media files (`data/media/`) to reduce API calls and speed up subsequent analyses.
+Vision analysis results are also cached.

-✅ **Cache Status Overview:** An interactive command (`cache status`) to display a summary of all locally cached user data, including when it was fetched, its age, and item counts.
+✅ **Cache Management:** Interactive commands (`cache status`, `purge data`) to display a summary of all cached data or to purge specific types of data (cache, media, or reports).

 ✅ **Interactive CLI & Docker Support:** User-friendly command-line interface with rich formatting (`rich`) that runs both locally and within a fully containerized Docker environment.

 ✅ **Programmatic/Batch Mode:** Supports input via JSON from stdin for automated workflows (`--stdin`).

-✅ **Secure Environment Variable Configuration:** All secrets and configurations are managed via a `.env` file, following modern security best practices.
+✅ **Secure Environment Variable Configuration:** All secrets and configurations are managed via a `.env` file.

-✅ **Data Purging:** Interactive option to purge cached text/metadata, media files, or output reports.

 ## 🗺️ Visual Workflow: How the Agent Thinks